gugamm/redux-api-mapper/docs/http-layers.md

 # Http-Layers and Response Handlers

 This section will guide you to create your own Http-Layer and Response Handlers.
-Keep in mind that Redux-Api-Mapper has some default Http-Layers that you can use, but if you need something more specific, you can create your own.
+Keep in mind that Redux-Api-Mapper has some default Http-Layers.
+If you don't specify an http layer when creating the mapper with ``createMapper``, the default http-layer will be used.

 ### What is a Http-Layer